 - Managing your inventory

-Adding a new product in Ecwid is a simple process and they have gone for a tabbed layout and this gives you lots of options for adding different types of products but it is not over complicated.
+Adding a new product in Ecwid is a simple process and they have gone for a tabbed layout, which gives you lots of options for adding different types of products but it is not over complicated.

-The only thing I don’t like about the create a new product in Ecwid is that you cannot edit the URL and while the auto generated URL’s a pretty good, for all the products, they do include a random number sequence at the end.
-My personal preference would be to remove these to make the URL’s look as good as possible.
+The one negative about creating a new product in Ecwid is that you cannot edit the URL and while the auto-generated product URLs are pretty good, they do include a random number sequence at the end, which means they aren’t the cleanest from an SEO perspective.

-Organising your products is also very simple and Ecwid has gone for the tried and tested category model.
-It is also very easy to create parent and sub-categories as there are separate tabs in the category management page, which is very useful for organising a large inventory.
+Organizing your products is also very simple and Ecwid has gone for the tried and tested category model.
+It is also very easy to create parent and sub-categories as there are separate tabs in the category management page, which is very useful for organizing a large inventory.

 - Product titles